 At the outset of the 107th Congress, Senators McCain and Levin have once again introduced a bill (S. 397) to authorize two new rounds of base closures in 2003 and 2005.
-The Taxpayers for Common Sense (TCS), a national budget watchdog organization, immediately applauded the initiative and said that "it would save billions for other important defense priorities."
-It estimated the cost of maintaining excess military bases at about \$3.6 billion each year and said that projected Pentagon savings could amount to as much as \$21 billion through 2015 if the military were allowed to close bases in 2003 and 2005.12
+In its February 27, 2001 press release, the Taxpayers for Common Sense (TCS), a national budget watchdog organization, immediately applauded the initiative and said that "it would save billions for other important defense priorities."
+It estimated the cost of maintaining excess military bases at about \$3.6 billion each year and said that projected Pentagon savings could amount to as much as \$21 billion through 2015 if the military were allowed to close bases in 2003 and 2005.